 Meaning

-The message behind “If we long to believe that the stars rise and set for us, that we are the reason there is a Universe, does science do us a disservice in deflating our conceits?” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “If we long to believe that the stars rise and set for us, that we are the reason there is a Universe, does science do us a disservice in deflating our conceits?,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme